Rosa × damascena: Culinary uses

-Damask roses are used in cooking as a flavouring ingredient or spice.
+Damask roses are used in cooking as a flavoring ingredient or spice.
 They are an ingredient in the spice mixture denominated ras el hanout.
 Rose water and powdered roses are used in Middle Eastern and Indian cuisine.
 Rose water is often sprinkled on meat dishes, while rose powder is added to sauces.
-Chicken with rose is a popular dish in Middle Eastern cuisine.
+Chicken with rose is a popular Middle Eastern dish.
 Whole flowers, or petals, are also used in the herbal tea zuhurat.
-The most popular use, however, is in the flavoring of desserts such as ice cream, jam, Turkish delights, rice pudding, yogurt, etc.
+The most popular use is in the flavoring of desserts such as ice cream, jam, Turkish delights, rice pudding, yogurt, etc.

 For centuries, the Damask rose has symbolized beauty and love.
-The fragrance of the rose has been captured and preserved in the form of rose water by a method that can be traced to ancient times in the Middle East and later to the Indian subcontinent.
+Its fragrance has been captured and preserved in the form of rose water by a method that can be traced to ancient times in the Middle East and later to the Indian subcontinent.

-Modern Western cookery does not use roses or rose water much.
-However, it was a popular ingredient in ancient times and continued to be popular well into the Renaissance.
-It was most commonly used in desserts, and still is a flavour in traditional desserts such as marzipan or turrón.
-It has seen some revival in television cooking in the twenty-first century.
+Modern Western cookery does not use roses or rose water much, but it was a popular ingredient in ancient times and remained popular well into the Renaissance.
+It was most commonly used in desserts, and is still used in traditional desserts such as marzipan and turrón.
+It has seen some revival in television cooking in the 21st century.